Presbyopia and Progressive Lenses

 Unfortunately, when you move things further from your eyes they get smaller in size, so this is only a temporary and partially successful solution to presbyopia.

-You may still see close objects pretty well, however, unfortunately presbyopia can cause headaches, eye strain and visual fatigue that makes reading and other near vision tasks less comfortable and more tiring.
+If you can still see close objects pretty well, we are unfortunately unable to congratulate you since presbyopia can cause headaches, eye strain and visual fatigue that makes reading and other near vision tasks less comfortable and more tiring.

 Now you may be wondering if there are any eye exercises for presbyopia that you can do to prevent this from happening.